esmnext/esmx/examples/docs/src/en/blog/birth-of-esmx.md

    - Ecosystem: High compatibility with the Webpack ecosystem reduces migration costs
    - ESM Support: Proven reliability in ESM builds through the Rslib project

 This decision enabled us to achieve more stable production environment support while maintaining an excellent development experience.
-By combining ESM with Rspack, we ultimately built a high-performance, minimally intrusive micro-frontend solution.
+By combining ESM with Rspack, we ultimately built a high-performance, minimally intrusive Micro-Frontend solution.

 ## Future Outlook